davypough/wouldwork/README.md

 2)	Install Quicklisp from https://www.quicklisp.org/beta/
 3)	Clone or download the Wouldwork repository to your computer from https://github.com/davypough/quick-wouldwork placing it in your ~/quicklisp/local-projects/ directory (the path to the project files should then be ~/quicklisp/local-projects/quick-wouldwork/)
 4)	Start SBCL from your terminal command prompt.
-5)	At the SBCL prompt, enter (ql:quickload :wouldwork)
+5)	At the SBCL prompt, enter (ql:quickload :wouldwork :force t)
 6)	Enter (in-package :ww) to switch the current package from cl-user to wouldwork.
 7)	Enter (run-test) to verify everything is loaded and running properly.
 8)	Review the printout from any of the test problems to see the format of solutions.